tensorflow/tensorflow/rocm_docs/tensorflow-quickstart.md

 ### Temp workaround:  Solutions when running out of memory
 As a temporary workaround, if your workload runs out of device memory, you can either reduce the batch size or set `config.gpu_options.allow_growth = True`.

+### How do I test out the latest tensorflow-rocm commit?
+We build ROCm docker images for every tensorflow-rocm commit.
+Those docker images have latest tensorflow-rocm installed, and are aimed for testing.

+Docker image name: rocm<version>-<commit hash>

+Latest docker image name: rocm<version>-latest and latest

+Pull instructions: $ docker pull rocm/tensorflow-autobuilds:latest

+### How do I build latest tensorflow-rocm commit?
+We build dev builds for every dependency change.
+Those docker images that have latest dependencies for the purpose of building tensorflow-rocm, and are aimed for development.

+Docker image name: dev-<commit hash>

+Latest docker image name: dev-latest

+Pull instructions: $ docker pull rocm/tensorflow-autobuilds:dev-latest